OPM/ResInsight-UserDocumentation/content/Wells-and-Completions/WellPaths.md

 ![]({{< relref "" >}}images/3d-main-window/ResInsight_WellPathWithSimulationWell.png)

 ResInsight can import Well trajectories from simple Ascii files.
-In addition, a Statoil specific solution to retrieve Well Trajectories from their internal web service is implemented.
+In addition, ResInsight is able to retrieve Well Trajectories from an Equinor internal web service.

 ResInsight also supports creation of your own user-defined well paths.
 See [Create Well Paths]({{< relref "createnewwellpaths" >}})